What Is MCP? A Simple Guide To Model Context Protocol for Salesforce Admins

 One of the challenges of the AI revolution is simply keeping up.
 Technology evolves quickly: Interfaces get updated, models change in terms of performance, precision, and sometimes even tone and personality.
 Completely new functionality is being added to agents at a breakneck speed.
 For Salesforce Admins, keeping up with new concepts and terminology can definitely be a challenge, especially when new ideas are defined with acronyms or by unfamiliar technological terms.

-A great example is Model Context Protocol, or MCP—a new standard designed to let agents talk to each other.
+A great example is Model Context Protocol, or MCP, a new standard designed to let agents connect with tools, services, and external applications to access data, actions and prompts.
 Let’s break down what that term means, how the technology works, and what it will mean for admins and their Agentforce implementations.

 MCP: A new solution to an old problem

-MCP is a protocol drafted by OpenAI and has emerged as the de facto standard for describing how one agent’s model should interact with another’s.
-For Salesforce, this will allow Agentforce to easily communicate with other third-party agents.
+MCP is a protocol drafted by Anthropic and has emerged as the de facto standard for describing how an agent should access tools, data sources and systems.
+For Salesforce, this will allow Agentforce to easily access services like databases and enterprise tools.
 Currently this requires custom application development, but in the future it should surface in custom and standard Salesforce functionality.

 Ever since computing adopted the client-server model with two very different things trying to talk to each other securely and consistently, the problem of how to make that connection work has existed.
 How do clients authenticate themselves?
 How do servers deliver information to the right location?
 How does the client know what kind of data to expect and respond to it correctly?
 Now take those questions and realize if someone creates a different kind of server or client, you have to ask them all over again and design an integration that handles different answers.